jade-hernandez/modal-component/docs/portal-component.md

 If for some reason the portal container can't be found (which shouldn't happen with the default behavior), it gracefully renders nothing instead of crashing.

-## How It Fits in Your Component Library
+## How It Fits in the Component Library

-This Portal component is a foundational utility that powers higher-level components in your library:
+This Portal component is a foundational utility that powers higher-level components in the library:

 1. **Modal Component**: Uses the Portal to render dialogs at the root level
 2. **Tooltip Component**: Could use Portal to ensure tooltips aren't clipped by parent containers